scipy-conference/scipy_proceedings/papers/virginia_ng/Scipy2018_first_draft.rst

 works is, the model is pre-trained on ImageNet for classification.
 Then for detection, the network is resized to higher resolution especially to detect smaller objects in a scene.
 Fully convolutional models jointly trains these two steps.
-We implemented YOLOv2 [3]_, a real-time object detection system and is the improved version of YOLO [4]_, which was introduced in 2015.
+We implemented YOLOv2 [yolov2]_, a real-time object detection system and is the improved version of YOLO [yolo]_, which was introduced in 2015.
 YOLOv2 outperforms all the other state-of-the-art methods like Faster RCNN with ResNet and SSD in both speed and detection accuracy.
 Improvements made to YOLOv2 included batch normalization,